Categories

 Meaning of Succession Certificate:-

 A succession certificate is a legal document given by a civil court to the heirs of a deceased person certifying a person to be the successor of such deceased person.
 The certificate authorises the successor to deliver the debts and securities of the deceased person.
-The certificate is not given in case of inheritance of immovable property.
+The certificate is required in case of inheritance of immovable property.
+A succession certificate is often equated with a legal heirship affidavit or a warrison certificate.
+However, each of these documents have different functionalities and are different in nature.
+If you need a succession certificate or a legal heirship affidavit or a warrison certificate, then you must consult one of the best property lawyers in West Bengal and Kolkata.

 An application must be made to the district judge within the jurisdiction where the deceased person used to reside at the time of his death and if the deceased had no fixed residence then the application must be made to the district judge within whose jurisdiction any part of the property of the deceased person is found.